SanderMertens/flecs/docs/Relations.md

 Queries may use the final property to optimize, as they do not have to explore subsets of a final entity.
 For more information on how queries interpret final, see the [Query manual](Queries.md).
 By default, all components are created final.

-### The ChildOf relationship
+### The ChildOf relation
-The `ChildOf` relation is the builtin relationship that allows for the creation of entity hierarchies.
+The `ChildOf` relation is the builtin relation that allows for the creation of entity hierarchies.
 The following example shows how hierarchies can be created with `ChildOf`:

 ```c
 ecs_entity_t Spaceship = ecs_new_id(world);